 If you sit down with each individual that will be impacted by the change, you can answer questions and explain the situation directly to them so they are more likely to understand why it is happening.
 In many cases, this can help to avoid unnecessary conflict, and get many of the people on board with the change right from the beginning.

 Whenever there is change it will cause some problems to some people.
 Even if the change is necessary and will help make huge improvements in the facility as a whole, some individuals may end up having additional responsibilities or having to do a job that they don’t like.
 Rather than trying to minimize or deny these negative consequences, accept them and acknowledge that there will be some difficulties for some individuals.

-For example, if you are looking to implement a new LEAN process where machine and vehicle maintenance is tracked by using an industrial label maker (similar to this one) to create custom bar codes for each machine, it will obviously help improve the facility in many ways.
+For example, if you are looking to implement a new LEAN process where machine and vehicle maintenance is tracked by using an industrial label maker to create custom bar codes for each machine, it will obviously help improve the facility in many ways.
 The fact is, however, that someone will be responsible for making these labels, applying them, and even the maintenance teams will have to learn how to use the new system.